marceloadaes/AgentBill/docs/spreadsheet_formatting.md

 - Make the header text white and bold.

 These steps ensure the spreadsheet matches the look and feel of Agent Bill.

+## Adjusting Column Widths
+After each bill is appended the columns should automatically resize to fit the largest content in each column.
+This keeps all text visible without manual adjustment.